 Before You Go

 The first change is a phased reopening of Walt Disney World.
-The company has stated that they will slowly open the various areas of the resort (theme parks, hotels, etc) in phases and not all at the same time.
-This has already started with Disney Springs opening on May 20.
-The parks and resorts, however, won’t be available right away.
+The company is slowly opening the various areas of the resort (theme parks, hotels, etc) in phases and not all at the same time.

-The same will likely happen with the resort hotels.
-It doesn’t make sense to open them all at once with such low crowds.
-The smartest thing to do would be to offer a couple of different hotels in each price level and slowly open more as the demand grows.
+Still, things take time and it doesn’t make sense to open everything all at once until it gets back to normal again.
+The smartest thing to do is to offer enough to cover the demand at each price level and slowly open more as the demand grows.

 Making Reservations for the Theme Parks

 Another big change is making reservations mandatory to have access to the theme parks.
-In Shanghai, guests cannot just show up to the parks when they want to but must make reservations first.
+In Walt Disney World, guests cannot just show up to the parks when they want to but must make reservations first.

-Disney World could very well be the same.
-This is a way to control how many people are in the park each day and will make it easier on Disney staff to prepare the infrastructure and keeping to the guidelines.
+This is a way to control how many people are in the park each day and makes it easier for Disney staff to prepare the infrastructure and keep to the guidelines.

-Tickets would be sold online with a calendar-based system showing which days have availability still and which ones don’t.
+Reservations can be made online with a calendar-based system that shows which days have availability still and which ones don’t.

-Another possibility is Disney only allowing guests staying in the Walt Disney World Resort hotels to have access to the parks at first.
-This would keep attendance low and stimulate hotel room bookings from locals who are anxious to have a 2 or 3-day getaway.
+Guests staying in the Walt Disney World Resort hotels have priority access to the parks and an easier time making reservations.
+This will keep attendance low and stimulate hotel room bookings from locals who are anxious to have a 2 or 3-day getaway.

 Arriving at the Parks

 Once all your plans are made and you arrive at Walt Disney World, there are some more safety measures you will find.
-The way guests enter the theme parks, for example, is going to be very different, and might even take a bit longer to go through.
+The way guests enter the theme parks, for example, is very different, and might even take a bit longer to go through.